henrifroese/kindergarten/README.md

 Kindergarten is a UI on top of Plotly to visualize Pandas DataFrames (and Series).

-Simply `pip install kindergarten`, and then do
+Simply `pip install --upgrade kindergarten`, and then do

 ```python
 from kindergarten import plot